 HCV 5 Community needs.
-Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples.
+Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples^{} (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples.

-A. Identification of HCV 5 National designations of this HCV element Best Available Information for monitoring these HCV designations Element 1: Sites and resources fundamental for satisfying the basic necessities of local communities (for livelihoods, health, nutrition, water, etc.): Presence of NTFPs/natural resources (including from non-forested sources) that are fundamental for satisfying basic Scientific papers, technical reports etc. on the rights, use and dependence of local communities on natural resources within the MU.
-Consultation with: necessities of local communities Relevant local authorities and government agencies specialists such as sociologists, ethnobotanists, NTFP experts etc. local communities to determine their rights, use and dependence on natural resources, and potential environmental impacts from the proposed activities in the MU. relevant organisations (e.g., NGOs) working with the local communities Element 2: Sites and resources fundamental for satisfying the basic necessities of Indigenous Peoples (for livelihoods, health, nutrition, water, etc.):
+National designations of this HCV element Best Available Information for monitoring these HCV designations Element 1: Sites and resources fundamental for satisfying the basic necessities of local communities (for livelihoods, health, nutrition, water, etc.): Presence of NTFPs/natural resources (including from non- forested sources) that are fundamental for satisfying basic necessities of local communities Scientific papers, technical reports etc. on the rights, use and dependence of local communities on natural resources within the MU.
+Consultation with: Relevant local authorities and government agencies specialists such as sociologists, ethnobotanists, NTFP experts etc.

-Scientific papers, technical reports etc. on the rights, use and dependence of Indigenous Peoples on natural forested resources within the MU. sources) that are fundamental for satisfying basic necessities of Indigenous Peoples Consultation with: o Relevant local authorities and government agencies specialists such as sociologists, ethnobotanists, NTFP experts etc. o Indigenous Peoples to determine their rights, use and dependence on natural resources, and potential environmental impacts from the proposed activities in the MU o relevant organisations (e.g., NGOs) working with the Indigenous Peoples Data on indigenous communities from (where relevant): o Jabatan Kemajuan Orang Asli/Department of Orang Asli Development (JAKOA) Majlis Adat Istiadat Sarawak/Council for Customs and Traditions: Majlis Hal Ehwal Anak Negeri Sabah Sabah Cultural Board Borneo Resources Institute (BRIMAS) Centre for Orang Asli Concerns (COAC) Kadazan Dusun Cultural Association (KDCA)
+National designations of this Best Available Information for monitoring these HCV HCV element designations local communities to determine their rights, use and dependence on natural resources, and potential environmental impacts from the proposed activities in the MU. relevant organisations (e.g., NGOs) working with the local communities Element 2: Sites and resources fur Indigenous Peoples (for livelihood ndamental for satisfying the basic necessities of s, health, nutrition, water, etc.): Presence of NTFPs/natural resources (Including from non- forested sources) that are fundamental for satisfying basic necessities of Indigenous Peoples Scientific papers, technical reports etc. on the rights, use and dependence of Indigenous Peoples on natural resources within the MU.
+Consultation with: Relevant local authorities and government agencies specialists such as sociologists, ethnobotanists, NTFP experts etc. Indigenous Peoples to determine their rights, use and dependence on natural resources, and potential environmental impacts from the proposed activities in the MU relevant organisations (e.g., NGOs) working with the Indigenous Peoples Data on indigenous communities from (where relevant): Jabatan Kemajuan Orang Asli/Department of Orang Asli Development (JAKOA) Majlis Adat Istiadat Sarawak/Council for Customs and Traditions: Majlis Hal Ehwal Anak Negeri Sabah Sabah Cultural Board Borneo Resources Institute (BRIMAS) Centre for Orang Asli Concerns (COAC) Kadazan Dusun Cultural Association (KDCA) PACOS Trust Sarawak Dayak Iban Association (SADIA)

-PACOS Trust

-Sarawak Dayak Iban Association (SADIA)